prime31/GoKit/README.md

 * **TweenProperty**: houses the value to tween to and the ease function to use while tweening.
 Optionally, each TweenProperty can be set to relative, meaning the property will move by the end value specified rather than to it.
 Fully reuseable.
 * **TweenFlow**: can be used to manage a series of Tweens.
-You can append/prepend Tweens (and delay intervals) to make a single chain of animations or you can specify an exact start time for any Tween to get timeline like control over your Tweens.
+You can append/prepend Tweens (and delay intervals) to make a single chain of animations or you can specify an exact start time for any Tween to get timeline-like control over your Tweens.
 It offers the same playback controls as a standard Tween except they operate on the entire chain instead of a single Tween.

 What can I Tween?